The Email Line That’s Client Repellent

-I discovered how to end an email at a time when my business was going through a particularly bad dry spell.
-I was responding to design jobs, networking, and more but nothing seemed to work.
+I discovered how to end an email when I was in a dry spell.
+I was responding to freelance design jobs, networking, and more but nothing seemed to work.
 The stress was mounting each day and I felt like a balloon stretched to it’s breaking point every time I entered a new meeting.
 I went in to each new relationship thinking one thing: “I need this job.”

 Not ideal.
 And predictably each time the deal would slip out of my grasp.
 Some would say it was a change in plans, others balked at my rate, but most — most just stopped replying altogether.